qdzo/json2ceylon/README.md

-Ceylon2Json - Ceylon CLI-utility to generate ceylon classes from json file
+Ceylon2Json - Ceylon CLI-Tool to generate ceylon classes from json file
 ---

 Simple tool which can generate ceylon classes from single deeply-nested json file.

-Examples you can find in examples directory
+Examples you can find in *examples* directory

-# Instalation
+## Instalation

-Module is not published to ceylon-herd yet and has only local installation instructions.
+Module is not published to ceylon-herd yet, and has only local installation instructions.

-## Requirenments
+### Requirenments

+- git
-- JDK8
+- JDK8 (Ceylon 1.3.3 not working with JDK version >8)
 - Ceylon 1.3.3
 - ant >= 1.9

-> All you can install via [SDKMAN](https://sdkman.io/)
+> You can install jdk, ceylon and ant via [SDKMAN](https://sdkman.io/)

-## Instructions
+### Instructions

+Clone and enter project

+    git clone https://github.com/qdzo/json2ceylon json2ceylon
+    cd json2ceylon

-Two main installation instructions
+Two main installation methods

 - as ceylon module
 - as ceylon CLI plugin